Detecting Antitrust Red Flags in Business Dealings: Avoiding Costly Pitfalls

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide business counsel in identifying and proactively addressing potential antitrust red flags in business decisions involving competitors, suppliers and customers.
+This CLE course will guide business counsel in identifying and proactively addressing potential antitrust red flags in business decisions involving competitors, suppliers and customers.

 - When to look for antitrust risk